Pilaton/Pilaton/README.md

-## 🍱 Projects that are now available to everyone
+## 🍱 Projects that are now available to everyone!

 ### 🍔 VSCode extensions